Impacts of Climate Change on Agriculture

 In late 2015, a Peruvian farmer filed suit against RWE, a large European energy company, for its alleged contributions to global warming based on its total emissions over two centuries.
 The complaint claims that global warming is causing glaciers near the farmer's home to melt, which in turn is causing lakes in the area to flood and threaten his property.

 - Legal fees and monetary settlements for violating laws and regulations

 Priorities for Investor Engagement

-Ceres Investor Network on Climate Risk and Sustainability: This network is comprised of more than 130 institutional investors, collectively managing more than $17 trillion in assets, advancing leading investment practices, corporate engagement strategies and policy solutions to build an equitable, sustainable global economy and planet.
+Ceres Investor Network on Climate Risk and Sustainability: This network is comprised of more than 130 institutional investors who collectively manage more than $17 trillion in assets.
+It works to advance leading investment practices, corporate engagement strategies and policy solutions to build an equitable, sustainable global economy and planet.
 The network engages directly with portfolio companies on environmental, social and governance (ESG) risks and opportunities through investor engagement tactics via multiple working groups, including the Shareholder Initiative for Climate and Sustainability (SICS).

 Explore Ceres' Climate and Sustainability Shareholder Resolution Database.